jkcadee/portfolio-website/README.md

 Boostrapped with React and hosted through an AWS S3 bucket.

 This repository contains the code of the front-end of my site.
 Feel free to take a look!
-The code for my contact form is here: https://github.com/jkcadee/portfolio-site-contact